cmu-odml/cmu-odml.github.io/labs_2022/01_pytorch_ffnns.md

 ----
 Now, try varying the depth and width of your base model.
 How do depth and width trade off accuracy and efficiency?

-6. Train and evaluate your model using a variety of depths.
+6. Train and evaluate your model in both modalities using a variety of depths.
 Report the parameter counts, FLOPs, and latency, and generate three plots:
     - FLOPs on the x axis and accuracy on the y axis
     - Latency on the x axis and accuracy on the y axis
     - FLOPs on the x axis and latency on the y axis

     Discuss your results.
-7. Train and evaluate your model using a variety of widths.
+7. Train and evaluate your model in both modalities using a variety of widths.
 Make sure you try both going narrower than the input, and wider than the input, if memory permits.
 Report the parameter counts, and generate the same three plots as in (6), and discuss.

 Varying the input size
 ----
-Now, try varying the input size (input resolution) of your base model (see corresponding sections).
+Now, try varying the input size (input resolution) of your base model.
-- For vision (8,9), you can do this by *downsampling* the input.
+- For vision, you can do this by *downsampling* the input.
 You can find a list of transformations [here](https://pytorch.org/vision/stable/transforms.html).
-- For language (10,11), you can do this by reducing the vocabulary size.
+- For language, you can do this by reducing the vocabulary size.

 8. **Vision:** Downsample by resizing the image to a smaller size, and experiment with a few different downsampling rates.
 Generate the same three plots as above.
 9. Repeat this for a different transformation, such as cropping.
 How does this different transformation compare to resizing?